-VET qualifications also offer some high-level qualifications at a vocational graduate diploma level and vocational graduate certificate level.
-These qualifications level are equivalent to the graduate diplomas and graduate certificates provided in the higher secondary sector but are more focused on practicals.
+VET qualifications also offer high-level qualifications at a vocational graduate diploma level and vocational graduate certificate level.
+These qualification levels are equivalent to graduate diplomas and certificates in the higher secondary sector but are more focused on practicals.

 As these qualifications are more practical than any other degree in the higher education sector, they provide a gateway to undergraduate computing and information technology degrees.

-Australia is home to many TAFE institutes, universities with TAFE department and private colleges that offer these courses.
-You can visit a website like OzStudies to find out the right place to study VET courses in Computing and Information Technology.
+Australia is home to many TAFE institutes, universities with TAFE departments and private colleges that offer these courses.
+You can visit a website like OzStudies to find the right place to study VET courses in Computing and Information Technology.

 2. Undergraduate Courses in Computing and Information Technology

-The bachelor in computing and IT gives you the flexibility to complete a stand-alone program with an in-depth specialisation of your choice.
-Courses in IT bachelor programs in Australia range from technical courses in a programming language and software engineering to end-users topics like web development, database management systems and e-commerce.
+The bachelor in computing and IT allows you to complete a stand-alone program with an in-depth specialisation of your choice.

 The undergraduate qualification level in computing and Information Technology offers many different specialisations in areas such as:

 If you have a more specific career in mind, you can enter any specialised course in your area of interest.
-But, if you are not sure about completing a degree in a particular field, you can undertake IT electives and computing as a part of the program in other disciplines.
+But, if you are still deciding whether to complete a degree in a particular field, you can undertake IT electives and computing as a part of the program in other disciplines.

-Graduates in the computing and IT field are also eligible to complete the Australian Computer Society’s (ACS) Professional Year Program (PYP).
-This is a one-year program that helps international students to gain workplace skills and work experience at the end of their Australian study program.
+Graduates in the computing and IT field are also eligible to complete the Australian Computer Society's (ACS) Professional Year Program (PYP).
+This one-year program helps international students gain workplace skills and work experience at the end of their Australian study program.

-Undergraduate degrees in computing and information technology are available in most Australian universities, TAFE institutes and some private colleges.
+Undergraduate computing and information technology degrees are available in most Australian universities, TAFE institutes and some private colleges.
 When choosing a university or institution to study this undergraduate course, look for its accreditation from the Australian Computer Society (ACS).

-Courses that gain recognition from ACS follow an industry - approved standard curriculum, maintain facilities and equipment to a high industry standard.
+Courses that gain recognition from ACS follow an industry-approved standard curriculum and maintain facilities and equipment to a high industry standard.

 3. Postgraduate Courses in Computing and Information Technology (IT)

 The third level is the postgraduate qualification in Computing & Information Technology.
-This field has grown a lot in recent years.
-Postgraduate study is not only the preferable choice of many undergraduates, but many professionals are also returning to study it in order to update their knowledge and skills or to qualify for more senior positions.
+This field has grown significantly in recent years, and Postgraduate courses are not the only preferred choice.
+Many professionals study these to update their knowledge and skills or qualify for more senior positions.

 There is an extensive list of postgraduate coursework degrees in computing and information technology.
-The options are available at the graduate diploma, graduate certificate and masters by coursework level.
+The options are available at the graduate diploma, graduate certificate and master by coursework level.

 The general courses allow students to complete different specialisations in areas like:

-Students also get options of double degrees combining information technology courses with fields like business, management, engineering and technology, including Masters of Business Administration.
-The research degrees are also popular among many international students, including research doctorates and professional doctorates.
+Students also get options of double degrees combining information technology courses with fields like business, management, engineering and technology, including Master of Business Administration.
+Research degrees are also popular among international students, including research and professional doctorates.

 The best places to study information technology postgraduate degrees are TAFE institutes, universities and many private colleges across Australia.
 The course you choose depends on your career goals and qualifications level.

-If you want to enhance your skills, you can study a specialised degree.
-And if you want to enter IT management positions, you can go with a double degree that includes a management focus.
+You can study for a specialised degree to enhance your skills.
+And if you want to enter IT management positions, you can go with a double degree with a management focus.